thejasonlee/twitter_clone/README.md

 We will use a Scrum process with 3 week sprints, with standups weekly.
 While 1 week between standups is a long time, we will be sure to communicate with one another asynchronously to overcome roadblocks.
 At the end of the sprint, we will review the progress for each sprint with a sprint retrospective to assess sprint sizing and story definitions going forward.
 These reviews may occur asynchronously to accomodate the global distribution of team members.

 Work flow of our Agile Software Development Methodology:
-1. Create our product backlog on Trello - Decide the features and assign points based on implementation difficulty
+1. Create our product backlog on Trello - Decide the features and assign points based on difficulty
-2. Decide on the features for the sprint - This is based on implementation difficulty, presentation, dependency and other factors
+2. Decide on the features for the sprint - Based on implementation difficulty, presentation and dependency
 3. Work on the features decided - Everyone will work on a specfic task
-4. Demonstration and Testing - Demonstrating progression of features and ensuring that functionalities are unit tested
+4. Demonstration and Testing - Demonstrating progression of features and running unit-tested functionalities
 5. Sprint Retrospective and plan for following sprint - Analyze the completed sprint to improve the next one
 6. Repeat from step 2